-- For a simple random sample - Every sample of specified size n from the population has an equal chance of being selected. - No researcher bias occurs in the items selected for the sample. - A random sample may not always reflect the diversity of the population.
+For a simple random sample

+- Every sample of specified size n from the population has an equal chance of being selected. - No researcher bias occurs in the items selected for the sample. - A random sample may not always reflect the diversity of the population.
 For instance, from a population of 10 cats and 10 dogs, a random sample of size 6 could consist of all cats.

-Statistical Literacy Problems
+◄ Statistical Literacy and NEW Terminology Problems

 In every section and chapter problem set, Statistical Literacy problems test student understanding of terminology, statistical methods, and the appropriate conditions for use of the different processes.
+NEW terminology problems in each chapter problem set provide multiple choice or true/false questions related to terminology.

-Definition Boxes
+Definition Boxes ►

-Whenever important terms are introduced in text, tan definition boxes appear within the discussions.
+Whenever important terms are introduced in text, blue definition boxes appear within the discussions.
 These boxes make it easy to reference or review terms as they are used further.